The Internet Shrine and Library for Pumpkins

 Start your pumpkin patch, by digging out a four or five foot pit, about two to three feet deep.
 Fill this pit with manure and compost.
 I use very little natural soil in the pit.
 Everyone has their favorite compost ingredients and amendments that they add to the soil.
 See soil amendments.
 By using lots of rich materials, you will have a nutrient rich and soft composition for the pumpkin roots to grow in.
 Be careful not to compact the soil.
 Compacting the soil makes it more difficult for the roots to spread, defeating the effort you put in to preparing the soil.

-Allow enough time for decomposition.
-If the material is not well composted, it can be harmful to the plant, burning the roots or robbing nitrogen from the soil.
+Allow ample time for decomposition.
+If the material is not well composted, it can be harmful to the plant, burning the roots, or robbing nitrogen from the soil.
 I like to prepare the bed well before the season.
 If I can get into the garden in March, I prepare it then.
 That way, anything I put in is well composted by planting time.

 Here is what I put in: